 Ecology studies the fundamental interconnections between plants, animals, and their physical environment, including people.

-Ecology is the study of how living things (like animals, plants, and people) interact with each other and with their environment (like air, water, soil, and sunlight).
-It’s about relationships, balance, and survival.
+Ecology is the study of how living things (like animals, plants, fungi, and humans) interact with each other and with the non-living parts of their environment (like sunlight, water, air, and soil).

 The word “ecology” comes from the Greek word oikos, meaning “home.”
-So when you study ecology, you’re learning how Earth—our shared home—works.
+So when you study ecology, you’re learning how Earth—our shared home—functions and survives.

 Understanding ecology helps us: